Tuesday, July 01, 2008

 Art was honored with this award for his many years of loving and tireless service (often behind the scenes), especially through his faithful and dedicated leadership within the LGBT community - in particular with Dignity Twin Cities and the Quatrefoil Library.
 The award also acknowledges Art’s life-long commitment to justice-making with and for the marginalized of our society, in particular the immigrant community.

-Because Art was not able to be present at CPCSM’s Annual Community Meeting on June 23, I presented him with his award at the Annual Dignity Twin Cities’ Pride Liturgy on Friday, June 29, 2008.
+Because Art was unable to be present at CPCSM’s Annual Community Meeting on June 23, I presented him with his award at the Annual Dignity Twin Cities’ Pride Liturgy on Friday, June 29, 2008.

 Above: CPCSM’s Pride Prayer Service - June 25, 2008.